 Thank you for considering a membership to the RVMYC.
 Membership is open to boat owners and non-owners, and provides for both boating and social interests with particular emphasis on family and community involvement.

-As a member, you are entitled to use the club facilities in our new club house, it boasts a Level 1 members only Club Room, Private Dining Areas and an enclosed members BBQ area.
+As a member, you are entitled to use the club facilities in our new club house, which boasts a Level 1 Members only Club Room, Private Dining Areas and an enclosed members BBQ area.

 Membership fees (Paid Annually)

 Clubhouse Membership $275.00

 Country Membership $327.00